pagkly/Zed/Investopedia3/How the Liquidity Coverage Ratio – LCR Helps Banks Remain Solvent.md

 ## What the LCR Tells You?

-The LCR is a chief takeaway from the [Basel Accord](https://www.investopedia.com/terms/b/basel_accord.asp), which is a series of regulations developed by The Basel Committee on Banking Supervision (BCBS).
+The LCR is a chief takeaway from the [[Basel Accord]](https://www.investopedia.com/terms/b/basel_accord.asp), which is a series of regulations developed by The Basel Committee on Banking Supervision (BCBS).
 The BCBS is a group of 45 representatives from major global financial centers.2 One of the goals of the BCBS was to mandate banks to hold a specific level of highly liquid assets and maintain certain levels of fiscal solvency to discourage them from lending high levels of short-term debt.

 As a result, banks are required to hold an amount of high-quality liquid assets that's enough to fund cash outflows for 30 days.1 Thirty days was chosen because it was believed that in a financial crisis, a response to rescue the financial system from governments and central banks would typically occur within 30 days.